esoterictemplates/template-word-document-repository/README.md

 This repository serves as a general-purpose template for generating new GitHub repositories.

+## Usage

-## Template
+### Using This Template

-All information to do with the template repository is under [this heading "Template"](#template).
+All information to do with the template repository is under this heading "[Using This Template](#using-this-template)".

-### Checklist
+#### Checklist

-The following serves as a checklist - a list of tasks to complete when creating a new project using this template.
+The following serves as a checklist - a list of tasks to complete when creating a new repository using this template.

 - [ ] Click on "Use this template" and follow the steps to create a new repository.
 - [ ] Update the repository name in this file.